lamw/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/compliance/New-VCFCompliance.md

 Accept wildcard characters: False
 ```

-### -username
+### -standardType

-Specifies the username used to authenticate to the Microsoft Certificate Authority.
+Specifies the compliance type for the compliance audit.
+Please use `Get-VCFComplianceStandard` to see available options.

 ```yaml
 Type: String